 Recognizing the critical need to protect the environment, HD Supply has made efforts to incorporate sustainable practices into its daily operations.
 We have installed energy-efficient lighting and implemented comprehensive recycling programs at many of our facilities.
 Our goal is to foster an environmentally sensitive company culture while simultaneously offering our customers opportunities to reduce their impact.
-For information on offering environmentally preferable products to our customers, see the Product Offerings section.
+For information on offering environmentally preferable products to our customers, see our Going Green page at HD Supply Solutions.

 HD Supply has obtained a LEED (Leadership in Energy and Environmental Design) Silver Certification from the U.S. Green Building Council (USGBC) for our new headquarters office in Atlanta, Georgia.
 We have pursued the Building Design and Construction: Core and Shell rating, which is designed for projects where the developer controls the site selection as well as design and construction of the entire mechanical, electrical, plumbing and fire protection system—called the core and shell—but not the design and construction of the tenant fit-out